boeckmann/asm6502/README.txt

        The supported operations from highest to lowest precedence are:

-        -  expressions enclosed by parentheses ()
+        -  Expressions enclosed by parentheses ()

-        -  unary bit-wise complement ~, logical not !, and is-defined ?
+        -  bit-wise complement ~, logical negation !, and is-defined ?
+           operators, all unary and right-associative

-        -  multiplication *, division /, bit-wise and &, logical left <<
+        -  Multiplication *, division /, bit-wise and &, logical left <<
            and right >> shift

-        -  unary plus and binary addition +, unary minus and subtraction -, bit-wise or |, exclusive or ^
+        -  Unary plus and binary addition +, unary minus and subtraction -, bit-wise or |, exclusive or ^

-        -  unary low < and high > byte select, lossless unary conversion operators [b] and [w]
+        -  Unary low < and high > byte select, lossless unary conversion operators [b] and [w]

-        -  comparison operators: ==, !=, <, >, <=, >=
+        -  The comparison operators are ==, !=, <, >, <=, >=

-        -  logical and &&
+        -  Logical and &&

-        -  logical or ||
+        -  Logical or ||

-        -  defined-or-else ?:
+        -  Defined-or-else ?:

- 4.4.3 Conversion Operators
+ 4.4.3 Bit-wise Operators

-       The convert to byte [b] and convert to word [w] operators change the data type of their expression.
-If the expression does not fit into a byte, [b] raises an error.
-The operators also change the type of the undefined value while retaining undefined as a value.

- 4.4.4 Byte-select Operators

-       The low-byte select operator < returns the low byte of a word-sized expression, or the unmodified value of a byte-sized expression.
-The high-byte select operator > returns the high byte of a word-sized expression shifted eight bits to the right.
-It returns zero for byte-sized expressions.
-The resulting data type of both operators is byte.
-If applied to an undefined argument, the result is undefined.

- 4.4.5 Logical Operators

-       The logical operators are logical and &&, logical or ||, and the unary logical not !.

-       The logical operators return 1 as true value, and 0 as false value.
-       They return an undefined value if at least one of their arguments is undefined.
-The logical or || operator is an exception to this rule.
-       It returns true if at least one of its arguments is true.

- 4.4.6 Comparison Operators

-       The comparison operators return 1 as true value, and 0 as false value.
-They return an undefined value if at least one of their arguments is undefined.
-The comparison operators are:

-        -  equality ==, and non-equality !=

-        -  greater than >, less than <, greater or equal than >=, and less or equal than <=
+       The bit-wise complement operator ~ respects the data type when toggling bits.
+This means that ~1 becomes $FE, and not $FFFE.
+For the other operators, type inference is performed like for the arithmetic operators. ~ is right-associative.

- 4.4.7 Arithmetic Operators
+ 4.4.4 Arithmetic Operators

        The usual semantics for the arithmetic operators apply.